matportal/ontoportal-rag/docs/PROJECT_OVERVIEW.md

 ## 5. Configuration

 Configuration is managed by Pydantic [Settings](src/app/core/config.py:9) and a shared instance [settings](src/app/core/config.py:57).
-Example values are provided in [app.env.example](app.env.example); environment variables are also passed into containers via [docker-compose.yml](docker-compose.yml).
+Example values are provided in [app.env.example](app.env.example); copy that file to `.env` for local execution.
+Environment variables are also passed into containers via [docker-compose.yml](docker-compose.yml).

 Key settings summary (see [docs/guides/configuration.md](docs/guides/configuration.md) for the full table):